NSLS-II-BMM/BeamlineManual/docs/manage.rst

    .. todo::

-      Implement on-the-fly determination of E0 to obviate the step of editing the INI file.
+      Implement on-the-fly determination of E\ :sub:`0` to obviate the step of editing the INI file.
 Pb is tricky.
 Nb and Mo are kind of tricky.

    ..